 This is also expected to take multiple gathers to reach high AML based on past gather success in the HA.
 Treatment with PZP would reduce the population growth rate.
 Once the high AML is reached, it is very likely that the population would be over AML the following year.
-Darting would have to treat 80-95% of the mares in the population each year for the life of the gather plan or longer to see the population stabilize and be maintained at high AML.
+The fraction of mares treated in a herd can have a large effect on the realized change in growth rate due to PZP contraception, with an extremely high portion of mares required over many years to be treated to totally prevent population-level growth (e.g., Turner and Kirkpatrick 2002).
+A more recent study (Grams et al. 2022) also found it important to treat a large majority of mares.
 The horses in the HA are not accustomed to people and it may be difficult to dart the high percentage of mares needed to stabilize the population.
 Some of the horses will become more difficult to approach after being darted if they associate people with the discomfort of being hit with a dart.